OliverStone01/Security-lab/setup/vm-shared-folder.md

 **Terminal method:**
 > Make sure you are in the same directory where you saved the `toggle-share.sh` script before running the command.
 >
-> If you followed the script setup steps above, your script will be in the `/Desktop` directory.
+> If you followed the script set up steps above, your script will be in the `/Desktop` directory.
 >
 > If you downloaded the script, it will be in your /Downloads directory.